dwave-examples/3d-bin-packing/README.md

 ![eq4](_static/eq4.png)

-Orientation defines the effective length, width, and height of the cases along `x`, `w`, and `z` axis.
+Orientation defines the effective length, width, and height of the cases along `x`, `y`, and `z` axes.

 ![eq5](_static/eq5.png)